 Follow 1st Avenue as it turns left and becomes Poplar Street.
 Turn left on 2nd Avenue, then turn right on Spruce Street.
 Turn right on Sunset Boulevard and continue across the bridge and up the hill.
 Halfway up the hill, turn left on South F Street and stay right.
 The arboretum is on your right.

 An extensive botanical and tree garden with more than 2,000 labeled ornamental trees, shrubs, and flowers.
 Walk the many trails that weave through the 65 acres or stop alongside Garden Springs Creek and enjoy the serene setting.

-Fort George Wright is where the former Army Calvary headquarters figured prominently in the early settlement of Spokane.
 The Mukogawa Fort Wright Institute is a branch campus of a university in Spokane’s sister city, Nishinomiya, Japan.
-Their one year program is dedicated to teaching young Japanese women English as a second language.
-Stop by the Japanese Cultural Center that features exhibits of traditional Japanese art, crafts, costumes, and traditional ceremonial dress.
-The campus neighbors Spokane Falls Community College.
+Their one-year program is dedicated to teaching young Japanese women English as a second language.

 Bowl & Pitcher

 DIRECTIONS: 4427 N Aubrey L White Parkway (47°41’47.27” N, 117°29’34.39” W)

 Head back to Whistalks Way Turn Left onto Whistalks Way.
 Stay in the right-hand lane.
 Cross the TJ Meenach Bridge and Exit to the right.
 At the stop sign turn right onto N Pettet Dr, which turns into W Downriver Park Dr, which turns into N Aubrey L White Pkwy.
 Turn left into Riverside State Park.